OlegSopilnyak/school-demo/endpoint/README.md

-# --  To manage REST requests to the Application
+# --  REST endpoints for the School Application

 ## Receives HTTP request and servers them